mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> How fresh and new!

 Sun Face Buddha, Moon Face Buddha is “fresh and new” because it’s pretty rare to hear “Sun Face Buddha, Moon Face Buddha.”
-There are lots of Buddhas, but he has never heard of “Sun Face Buddha” or “Moon Face Buddha”.
+There are lots of Buddhas, but he has never heard of Sun Face Buddha or Moon Face Buddha.
 That’s why Engo says, “how fresh and new!”

 But it’s not necessary to name them.
-He said “Sun Face Buddha, Moon Face Buddha”; that means whether his life is long or his life it short, it doesn’t matter, just a Buddha.
+He says “Sun Face Buddha, Moon Face Buddha,” that means whether his life is long or his life it short doesn’t matter, just a Buddha.
 He can live long, or he has to die.
 If he has to die now, does his body disappear completely, no life anymore?
 Or can he still dwell in nirvana, eternity?
 Whatever you say, it doesn’t hit the mark.
 If it is true, where can he live?
 That is Buddha.

 >> Sustenance for his fledgeling.

-“Sun Face Buddha, Moon Face Buddha.”
 If this is just to take care of young birds [so they can] fly in the sky, well, “Sun Face Buddha, Moon Face Buddha” is a really gentle, soft suggestion how to live, how to affect life and death.
-But we do this.
-It’s not always [stuck] in gentleness; there is a very strict, sharp suggestion there too.
+But *[unintelligible]*.
+It’s not always [something] gentle; there is a very strict, sharp suggestion there too.

 #### 30:10

 [Now] the Verse.
 This is [Setchō Zen Master](glossary#setchō-jūken)’s verse for the koan, and also [Engo Zen Master](engo-kokugon)’s comment on each verse.

-**Transcriber’s Note:** Here is Setchō Zen Master’s complete poem, without the comments:
+(**Transcriber’s Note:** First, here is Setchō Zen Master’s complete poem, without the comments.)

 > Sun Face Buddha, Moon Face Buddha;
 > What kind of people were the Ancient Emperors?